leonardo252/nodeMCU/web https nodeMCU/README.md

             main.lua:
-              The first part is responsible to verify the connection and show the ip adress to access The second is where inicialize the varibles The third is the web server, where we define the html page showed and the functions
+              The first part is responsible to verify the connection and show the ip adress to access The second is where inicialize the varibles The third is the web server, where we define the html page showed and the functionsobs

+Obs: The file valorADC.lua is just a file that shows the ADC value from the pin A0.